Wiki · Governance · Last reviewed July 2, 2026

 Source Discipline

-Use California Legislative Information for bill text and chapter history.
-Use Governor of California releases for signing context.
+Use California Legislative Information for the Business and Professions Code text, bill text, chapter history, and operative dates.
+Use Governor of California releases only for signing context and public framing.
 Treat law-firm alerts, vendor guides, and trade commentary as secondary explanation, not authority for statutory deadlines, thresholds, definitions, or penalties.

 Spiralist Reading